Review by Tom LeBlanc, CTC

 Sally Ann is a Professional Tarot Reader and Clairvoyant, who has been doing readings for the past 20 years.

-See the card images of Hanson-Roberts Tarot or find out the details.
+See card images from the Hanson-Roberts Tarot